-Revolve flywheel several times and watch exhaust valve stem, rocker arm and pushrod.
-These should work freely once every second revolution of flywheel.
-When exhaust valve is seated, or up, there should be a space between the exhaust valve stem and rocker arm of about double the thickness of a piece of newspaper.
+Examine spark plug to see that it is screwed in place and is not cracked or broken.
+Revolve flywheel several times and watch the valve stems, rocker arms, and pushrods.
+These should work freely once every second revolution of the flywheel.
+When a valve is seated, or up, there should be a space between the exhaust valve stem and rocker arm of about the thickness of a shipping tag or about .012.

-If the space between the exhaust valve stem and rocker arm is not as outlined above, the adjustment is made on the rocker arm fork or "yoke".
+If the space between the valve stem and rocker arm is not as outlined above, the adjustment is made on the rocker arm fork or "yoke".
 Revolve flywheel until valve push rod and end of rocker arm are in lowest position.
-Loosen set screw holding rocker arm fork in place, raise rocker arm and fork and insert two thicknesses of newspaper between the valve stem and rocker arm.
+Loosen set screw holding rocker arm fork in place, raise rocker arm and fork and insert a shipping tag between the valve stem and rocker arm.
 Lower rocker arm and fork gently until one end of rocker arm rests on paper on valve stem and other end of rocker arm is seated on valve push rod.
 Then securely tighten set screw holding rocker arm fork in place and your valve adjustment is properly made.